Culbertson Memorial receives ‘Innovation of the Year’ honors for health literacy program

 Sue Settles Selected as Employee of the 3rd Quarter

 Culbertson Memorial Hospital recently announced Sue Settles as the 2014 Employee of the Third Quarter.
 Sue has worked at Culbertson Memorial Hospital for 8 years, and this is the second time she has been selected for Employee of the Quarter.
-Sue serves at the Imaging Secretary in the mornings, and after lunch she reports to the Medical Records Department where she serves as a HIM (Health Information Management) Clerk.
+Sue serves as the Imaging Secretary in the mornings, and after lunch, she reports to the Medical Records Department where she serves as a HIM (Health Information Management) Clerk.

 Imaging Director Christy Sims knows Sue is someone she can always count on.
-Says Sims, “Sue is professional, reliable, outgoing and friendly not only to her co-workers, but the patient she serves every day.
+Says Sims, “Sue is professional, reliable, outgoing and friendly not only to her co-workers but the patient she serves every day.
 Taking care of the patient is Sue’s top priority.
 Susan Lux, Director of Medical Records believes “Sue consistently goes above and beyond for this facility, our patients and her fellow employees.
 She does exemplary work performing her daily duties and any that fall her way.
 She is always ready with a smile, a great attitude and she is a joy to work with.”

 Sue is married to married to Barry Settles of Rushville.
 Together they have two children Shannon Hickey, husband Mark, and Ryan Settles, wife Jenna.

 Beth Oser, RN Selected as 2014 Spirit of Nursing and Employee of the 2nd Quarter